opinum/opinum-api-connector/README.md

 Be aware that this is a new package, certainly missing a lot of features.
 Feel free to contribute.

+NEW in 1.2.7: added optional operation ID to push_data call

 You first need to create an instance of the ApiConnector class with following parameters:

 > _environment_